FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 -The API backend should be loosely coupled.
 Clients should not be required to know too many details of the services they use.
 REST APIs using gRPC should be used for all external APIs.

--The API backend should be loosely coupled.
+**-The API backend should be loosely coupled.
 Clients should not be required to know too many details of the services they use.
-For REST APIs, HTTP(S) is the most common protocol.
+For REST APIs, HTTP(S) is the most common protocol.**
+_(Correct!
+Loose coupling has several benefits, including maintainability, versioning, and reduced complexity.
+Clients not knowing the backend systems means that these systems can be more easily replaced or modified, and HTTP(S) is the most common protocol used for external REST APIs.)_

 -The API backend should be tightly coupled.
 Clients should know a significant amount about the services they use.
 For REST APIs, HTTP(S) is the most common protocol used.
 _(Incorrect.
 If an API is not loosely coupled, it can become an issue for maintenance, with large, complicated monolithic applications.
 REST APIs are protocol-agnostic, and HTTP(S) is the most common protocol for external APIs.)_